yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

 ## Create Dotenv

-For better organization, it's recommended to centralize all environment variables in a dotenv file.
+For better organization, it's recommended to centralize all environment variables in **a dotenv file**.
 1. Create file in the `bin/` and name it `.env.sample`.
 2. Add your desired environment variables to it.
 ```
 Hello I am called .env
 ```
 3. Define your project root
 ```
 PROJECT_ROOT='/workspace/terraform-beginner-bootcamp-2023'
 ```
+> You have to remove the `.sample` from `.env` to make it work.

 By following this approach, you can maintain a cleaner and more organized environment variable configuration in your project.

-> You have to remove the `.sample` from `.env` to make it work.